 In my previous role as a fashion buyer, I watched as several small independent brands closed their doors to wholesale customers.
-They found wholesaling frustrating and were drawn into the bright lights of direct retail, with its higher margins and instant payments.
+They found wholesaling frustrating and were drawn into the bright lights of direct retail, with its higher margins and immediate payments.
 So what was so bad about wholesale?
 And is there anything they might have done differently?

-Let's explore some common issues faced when working with wholesale customers, and offer ideas to improve the situation.
+Let's explore some common issues faced when working with wholesale customers and offer ideas to improve the situation.

 A handful of wholesale customers are accounting for the majority of your business, whilst the others place irregular and/or small orders.

 For many businesses, the top 5% of accounts represent 65-70% of sales, so this isn't unusual.
-However that doesn't mean it isn't worth working on.
+However, that doesn't mean it isn't worth improving.
 Quantify your concerns by performing a customer analysis and review the recency, frequency and monetary value of all accounts.
 Is there anything your top accounts have in common that make them more likely to spend the most with you?
 Can you identify these qualities in some of the less active accounts?
 This might be a good starting point to stimulate sales.
 Could competition be a problem here?
 If so, look into ways you can compete.
 This could even be resolved by a quick conversation with a friendly customer.
 Ask them what you need to do to get them to buy more from you.

 Some customers aren't holding any/enough stock and only ever place small orders.

 This can be a serious problem for wholesale businesses whose stockists are mainly online retailers.
 In this situation, the retailer will often only buy stock on-demand (i.e. when a consumer places an order on their website).
-This isn't drop-shipping because you aren't sending the stock directly to the end-user, however the drip-feed of small orders is not unlike a dropshipping arrangement.
+This isn't drop-shipping because you aren't sending the stock directly to the end-user; however, the drip-feed of small orders is not unlike a drop shipping arrangement.

 If you truly want to prevent this kind of behaviour, you can impose minimum order terms and refuse to fulfil any orders that do not meet the requirement.
 This may of course result in you losing some of your smaller customers who do not have the finances to hold stock, but this could be a blessing in the longterm.
 It is a decision only you can make, and you need a clear understanding of each customer account before making such a decision.